mldbai/mldb/container_files/assets/www/doc/builtin/procedures/Classifier.md

 requiring the classifiers to focus more on separating the positive and negative classes rather then getting really high scores for the dominant class.

-* Setting this parameter to 0.0 (the default) weights the parameters according to the `weight` expression in `trainingData`.
+* Setting this parameter to 0.0 weights the parameters according to the `weight` expression in `trainingData`.
 * Setting this parameter to 1.0 will adjust the weights such that each class has exactly identical weight.
-* Setting it to something else (0.5 is a good value for most unbalanced training set use cases) will multiply the weights of each class according to
+* Setting it to something else (0.5, the default, is a good value for most unbalanced training set use cases) will multiply the weights of each class according to
   $$
   w_{class} \rightarrow w_{\textrm{class}} \times \left( \sum {w_{\textrm{class}}} \right) ^{-\textrm{equalizationFactor}}